 Managed vs. unmanaged charging – Unmanaged charging infrastructure isn’t programmed to avoid charging during peak times, costing districts more.

 The solution: managed charging infrastructure.
 Today, managed charging infrastructure allows districts to plug in a bus, and have the bus only charge when and if needed.
 The chargers can also be programmed to charge the school bus during the least expensive times of day.
 This new managed charging infrastructure helps to reduce vampire loads and decrease the total energy costs.

 Utility provider offerings – Finally, it’s important to coordinate with your local electric utility provider to discuss your charging infrastructure needs.
 On average, it can take anywhere from 6-12 months to get infrastructure permits, power upgrades, and installation complete so it’s important to begin planning as early as possible.
 Together with your local Thomas Built representatives, you can discuss rates, possible energy buy-back or battery storage revenues, infrastructure types, AC vs. DC charging options, power location, and more.
 These discussions will ensure that your bus and charging infrastructure are compatible and as efficient as possible.
 In addition, some utility providers provide grants or may know of grants available to offset infrastructure costs.

-To get started on the road to EV or to explore infrastructure options for your fleet, start with your local Thomas Built Buses dealer.
+To get started on the road to EV or to explore infrastructure options for your fleet, stop here for more information.